Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.98 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians' 3.99 team ERA ranks ninth across all league pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Guardians pitchers combine to give up 172 home runs (1.1 per game), the fewest in baseball.

-- Quantrill (3-7) takes the mound for the Guardians in his 19th start of the season.
-He has a 5.13 ERA in 94 2/3 innings pitched, with 55 strikeouts.
+- McKenzie (0-2 with a 6.17 ERA and 15 strikeouts in 11 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.

-- The right-hander last pitched on Saturday against the Baltimore Orioles, when he threw four innings, allowing one earned run while giving up five hits.
+- The right-hander last appeared on Sunday against the Baltimore Orioles, when he tossed 1 2/3 innings, allowing three earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.